 We have created a workload, FileComp to show that we can profile a CPU-I/O workload with standard jobs.
-File-Comp compresses 2,560 files, each of 256KB size.
-The neutral completion time of FileComp $\tau$ is 78.08sec.
-With STD-CPU of the duration of 200sec, the completion time of FileComp T is 123.67 sec.
-If we assume that a system consists of two resources - CPU and I/O, we may consider FileComp as a two-resource-busy job.
+FileComp compresses 2560 files, each of 256 kB size.
+The neutral completion time of FileComp τ is 78.08 s.
+With STD-CPU of the duration of 200 s, the completion time of FileComp T is 123.67 s.
+If we assume that a system consists of two resources- CPU and I/O, we may consider FileComp as a two-resource-busy job.
 Since STD-CPU is a CPU-only job, the loading vector is (CPU, IO) = (1, 0).
-Let the loading vector of FileComp be p = (p, 1 - p).
-According to Property 2 in Section 3, the dilation factor $\lambda = 1 + p$ . $\lambda$ can be calculated by $T/\tau = 123.67/78.08 = 1.58$ , which yields p = 0.58.
-Hence, the loading vector of FileComp, $\boldsymbol{p} = (0.58, 0.42)$ .
-We used FileComp for evaluating our model in the native Linux environment.
+Let the loading vector of FileComp be $\mathbf{p} = (p, 1 - p)$.
+According to Property 2 in Section 3, the dilation factor $\lambda = 1 + p$. λ can be calculated by $T/\tau = 123.67/78.08 = 1.58$, which yields p = 0.58.
+Hence, the loading vector of FileComp for evaluating our model in the native Linux environment.
 In this example, we profiled a job using standard jobs.
 However, it is non-trivial to implement these standard jobs due to their dependence on the system configuration.
-Thus, with FileBench workloads, we demonstrate an alternative way to profile a job - Algorithm 1.
+Thus, with FileBench workloads, we demonstrate an alternative way to profile a job-Algorithm 1.

-Realistic workloads - FileBench and MapReduce.
+Realistic workloads-FileBench and MapReduce.
 We experimented with FileBench in a virtualized environment.
 We employed two predefined workloads in FileBench, fileserver and varmail.
 FileBench is an application benchmark that mimics the typical behavior of workloads.
 We employed one FileBench workload per VM and varied the number of VMs.
-According to Algorithm 1, both workloads are profiled by $p{file} = (0.02, 0.98)$ and $p{mail} = (0.10, 0.90)$ .
+According to Algorithm 1, both workloads are profiled by

+$$p{file} = (0.02, 0.98)$$ and $p{mail} = (0.10, 0.90)$

-We experimented with three MapReduce workloads : Sort, Grep, and PiEstimator in the native Linux environment.
+We experimented with three MapReduce workloads: Sort, Grep, and PiEstimator in the native Linux environment.
 MapReduce job consists of multiple tasks that are hosted in parallel on different cluster nodes.
-We run these MapReduce workloads on a dedicated 17-node native Linux cluster with Hadoop 0.20.1 [1].
-Each workload generates two mapand-reduce tasks on each node.
+We run these MapReduce workloads on a dedicated 17-node native Linux cluster with Hadoop 0.20.1 [23].
+Each workload generates two map-andreduce tasks on each node.
 Each task accesses the local disk and exhibits insignificant communication between each other.
 The completion time of an application is determined by the completion time of the slowest task.
 For these experiments, we confirmed that the variance of completion times between tasks for one application is insignificant.
-Since our experimental platform consists of two single-core CPUs, increasing the number of instances of an application creates resource contention for each CPU.
-We conducted two experiments; (i)increasing the number of instances of each application from 1 to 4 and (ii) co-locating three different MapReduce workloads in the system.
-Applications are initiated at the same times and we used the Hadoop fair scheduler [1] to allocate system resources to these applications.
+Since our experimental platform consists of two single-core CPUs, increasing the number of instances of an application from 1 to 4 and (ii) co-locating three different MapReduce workloads in the system.
+Applications are initiated at the same times and we used the Hadoop fair scheduler [23] to allocate system resources to these applications.

 In order to estimate the completion times with the D-factor model, we profiled each workload with STD-CPU, similar to the FileComp workload.
-The loading vector, $\boldsymbol{p} = (CPU, other resources)$ , and the neutral completion time, $\tau$ , of each application are $\boldsymbol{p}{Sort} = (0.9, 0.1), \tau{Sort} = 56.0sec$ , $\boldsymbol{p}{Grep} = (0.5, 0.5), \tau{Grep} = 95.0sec, \boldsymbol{p}{Pi} = (0.5, 0.5), \tau{Pi} = 90.0sec$ .
+The loading vector, $\mathbf{p} = (CPU, other resources)$, and the neutral completion time, τ , of each application are $\mathbf{p}{Sort} = (0.9, 0.1)$, $\tau{Sort} = 56.0$ s, $\mathbf{p}{Grep} = (0.5, 0.5)$, $\tau{Grep} = 95.0$ s, $\mathbf{p}{Pi} = (0.5, 0.5)$, $\tau{Pi} = 90.0$ s.
 Then, the loading matrix is given by